astrolicious/studiocms/www/docs/src/content/docs/config-reference/options-schema.md

 ## `overrides`

-`overrides` is an object that is used to override the default configuration of the `astroStudioCMS`.
+`overrides` Used to override the default configuration of the `astroStudioCMS`.

 ### Usage